01-edu/public/subjects/lines/README.md

 ### Instructions

-You have been recruted to analyse a bunch of poems, your fist task is to count the number of lines.
+You have been recruted to analyse a bunch of poems, your first task is to count the number of lines.

 - Declare a variable `linesCount` of the number of lines from the provided